UnityPoint Health - Iowa Methodist Transplant Center

 Process to Become a Living Kidney Donor

-The journey to become a living kidney donor begins when you submit the Living Donor Health Questionnaire form.
+The journey to become a living kidney donor begins when you submit the Living Donor Health Questionnaire.
 Once the form is received, the Transplant Center will contact you.

 In addition, please complete the Authorization for Release of Health Information and Informed Consent for Evaluation of Donation and either fax or mail the forms back to the Transplant Center.

 We will do our best to schedule the kidney donation evaluation around your schedule.
 The evaluation will begin with testing and lab work.
-You will also meet with the transplant surgeon, transplant coordinator, social worker, psychologist, independent living donor advocate, nephrologist, pharmacist and dietitian.
-If you are not from the Des Moines area we will coordinate for you to complete as much testing as possible locally before having you come to Des Moines.
+If you are not from the Des Moines area, we will coordinate for you to complete as much testing as possible locally before having you come to Des Moines.

 During the evaluation, the transplant team will discuss the donation process further and create a care plan that is specific to your case.
 The transplant team is responsible for assessing your overall health status including your physical, emotional and mental health.
 We encourage you to bring a support person who will be with you throughout the donation process.
 Overall, it is the responsibility of the transplant team to ensure that donating your kidney is right for you.